openmovementproject/omsynth/README.md

 If you want all of the remaining data after a specific offset, omit the `count=` argument.

-### Outputting .CSV data for specific time ranges
+## Note: Outputting .CSV data for specific time ranges

 Depending on your requirements:

 * If exporting *Raw CSV*:  Using [OmGui](https://github.com/openmovementproject/openmovement/wiki/AX3-GUI), select a downloaded `.CWA` file in the lower *Data Files* panel.
 In the middle data preview window, click the `⇼` *Selection* mode in the *Options*.
 Left-click and drag to choose a selection window.
 Choose *Export* / *Export Raw CSV*, and choose your exported file name.
 The *Export raw data* options will now include the chosen *Selected Time Slice*.

-* As above, you could [splice](https://github.com/openmovementproject/omsynth/#splicing-a-cwa-file) or [manually splice](https://github.com/openmovementproject/omsynth/#manually-splicing-a-cwa-file) a `.CWA` file into parts, then [export to .CSV](https://github.com/openmovementproject/openmovement/blob/master/Docs/ax3/ax3-research.md#raw-data) each part as required.
+* As above, you could [splice](https://github.com/openmovementproject/omsynth/#splicing-a-cwa-file) a `.CWA` file into parts, then [export to .CSV](https://github.com/openmovementproject/openmovement/blob/master/Docs/ax3/ax3-research.md#raw-data) each part as required.

 * For more advanced .CSV exporting:  You can load the raw data into one of many programming languages/analysis environments, see: [AX Research: Raw Data](https://github.com/openmovementproject/openmovement/blob/master/Docs/ax3/ax3-research.md#raw-data).